telaminai/dataflow-docs/sections/reference/dataflow-functional-dsl.md

 </details>

 # API overview
-Fluxtion offers a DSL to bind functions into the event processor using the familiar map/filter/peek similar to the java stream api.
+DataFlow offers a DSL to bind functions into the event processor using the familiar map/filter/peek similar to the java stream api.
 Bound functions are invoked in accordance to the [dispatch rules](../fluxtion-explored#event-dispatch-rules).

 An event processor is a live structure where new events trigger a set of dispatch operations.
 The node wrapping a function